devtut/generate/docs/r/using-pipe-assignment-in-your-own-package-how-to.md

 ---
-metaTitle: "Using pipe assignment in your own package %<>%: How to ?"
+metaTitle: "R - Using pipe assignment in your own package %<>%: How to ?"
 description: "Putting the pipe in a utility-functions file"
 ---